Boardroom inclusion policy

 Targets and ambitions

 Targets - We are committed to promoting diversity and inclusion in the boardroom and aim to meet industry targets and recommendations wherever possible.
-This includes, but is not limited to, aspiring to meet the targets set by the Hampton-Alexander Report: FTSE100 Women Leaders (PDF 2,386KB) (33% female balance) and the Parker Report: Beyond 1 by '21 (PDF 1,274KB) (at least one director from an ethnic minority background) by 2020/2021.
+This includes, but is not limited to, aspiring to meet the targets set out in the UK Listing Rules (LR9.8.6 (9)) along with the recommendations of the FTSE Women Leaders Review and the Parker Report: Beyond 1 by '21 (PDF 1,274KB).

-Ambition - This Policy also acknowledges NatWest Group's bank-wide ambition to aim for a 50/50 gender balance across all levels of the organisation by 2030.
+Ambition - This Policy also acknowledges NatWest Group's ambition to have gender balance in our global top 3 levels (CEO-3 and above) by 2030.

 In this statement references to “the Group” mean NatWest Group plc, its businesses and subsidiaries.
 NatWest Group plc is a holding company operating through its subsidiaries including The Royal Bank of Scotland plc, NatWest Holdings Limited and National Westminster Bank Plc.